Therapy for Life Transitions & Changes

 Your life transition therapist will help you set achievable goals, and, most importantly, they will develop healthy mechanisms to cope with life’s challenges and transitions.
 We give you the space to breathe, take care of yourself, and celebrate you along this journey.

-Start Therapy for Life Transitions and Changes in New Bern, NC
+Start Therapy for Life Transitions in New Bern, NC

 Life changes and transitions are hard, we get it.
 Navigating what decisions are best for yourself and your loved ones is no easy feat.
 The good news is that you don’t have to do it all alone.
-Let the expert online therapists at our counseling practice in New Bern, NC help you navigate big changes.
-Get started with these steps.
+Our skilled team of therapists is here to walk this journey with you and teach you the tools to adapt to change in new and healthy ways.
+Get started with therapy at our online counseling practice in New Bern, NC with these steps:

 Other Services at Renewed Wellness

 At our New Bern, NC-based therapy practice, we offer more than just therapy for life transitions.
-Our therapists specialize specifically in therapy for military families, chronic illness counseling, and addictions counseling.
-For those struggling with anxiety or stress, we offer therapy for anxiety and stress as well.
-We can also meet from the comfort of your home with online therapy in North Carolina.
+Our therapists specialize specifically in therapy for military families, anxiety and stress counseling, and addiction counseling.
+For those going through a life change, we also offer trauma therapy.
+In fact, we can help you wherever you are in the state with online therapy in North Carolina and South Carolina.
 Let’s work together to get you to a good place!